commonsguy/cw-omnibus/README.markdown

 then go into Project Properties and point the book's project to use your copy of the ActionBarSherlock library project.

+- Some of these projects are not set up to support Eclipse, because the nature of the project is to demonstrate something specific for Android Studio or Gradle for Android.

+- Some of these projects are not set up to support Eclipse, as Eclipse is no longer officially supported by Google, and so the author of the book is focusing more on Android Studio.
+If the project looks like an Eclipse-style project (e.g., has `res/` and the manifest in the project root directory), but it lacks the Eclipse `.classpath` and `.project` files, you should be able to import the code into Eclipse anyway.
+However, you will have to set up your own links to libraries that the project depends upon (e.g., `appcompat-v7`).

 - Many of the book samples, and ActionBarSherlock, require your Java compiler compliance level to be set to 1.6, so code can use the `@Override` annotation on interface method implementations.
 You can find this in Project Properties,